JaguarU-235/bcx-basic-Jaguar/docs/rb_quickref.rst

 RSETOBJ spr_index,offset,value                                                                  sets the attribute at offset
                                                                                                 *offset* of object *spr_index* to value *value*.

-                                                                                                See table A for offsets, their descriptions and user friendly names.
+                                                                                                See `Table A`_ for offsets, their descriptions and user friendly names.

                                                                                                 Example: RSETOBJ 1,R_sprite_x,10<<16

 variable=RGETOBJ(spr_index,offset)                                                              gets the attribute at offset "offset" of object "spr_index" and saves it to "variable".

-                                                                                                See table A for offsets, their descriptions and user friendly names.
+                                                                                                See `Table A`_ for offsets, their descriptions and user friendly names.

                                                                                                 Example: player_x=RGETOBJ(spr_index,offset)